Window Safety for Kids

 Window Safety for Children

-Children are admitted to hospital each year, with serious injuries, as a result of falling from a window or balcony.
+This news emphasize the importance of window safety; Children are admitted to hospital each year, with serious injuries, as a result of falling from a window or balcony.
 These falls often happen in the child’s own home, over the warmer months when families leave windows and doors to balconies, open both during the day and at night.